BrianMagnan/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :

+The website could be improved by adding a section to the menu where customers could place online orders for pickup.